-Students are given the opportunity to study a wide range of musical styles, techniques and genres, ranging from the early classics to contemporary music, as well as modern music technologies and sound mixing.
+Students are given the opportunity to study a wide range of musical styles, techniques and genres, ranging from early classics to contemporary music, as well as modern music technologies and sound mixing.
 All students are encouraged to nurture their musical talents, whatever their level of ability so that they may reach their full potential and can gain confidence from performing.
 The Music curriculum offers a balance between individual work, small group work and whole-class experiences.

 The music department has a wide range of facilities that the students have access to before, during and after lessons.
 We have two music classrooms, which includes a large keyboard room and an iMac suite with the latest recording programs.
 There is a state of the art professional recording studio with a live room for students to record singing or playing an instrument.
-The department also includes a practice room and an ensemble room.
+The department also includes a practice room.

 Key Stage 3

 Students will follow national guidelines throughout Key Stage 3 to support and prepare them for their Key Stage 4 courses.
 The school operates a banding system of 1-9 (9 being the highest band).
 Students will be given a target based upon their Key Stage 2 scores and baseline assessments on arrival at Edgbarrow.
 The band they are awarded at the end of the Key Stage is intended to be indicative of the grade they may achieve at GCSE.
 Banding

 There are numerous opportunities for public performance, both in smaller recitals or a more formal concert situation.
-The Music Department plays an important role in the life of the School, contributing to many occasions and events, such as the Winter Concert and the Summer Concert.
+The Music Department plays an important role in the life of the School, contributing to many occasions and events, such as the Winter Concert, Spring Concert and the Summer Concert.
 The Department also collaborates with the Drama Department in the production of Musical Theatre Performances.